tanishj2006/web-resume/README.md

 Click Generate Resume to view your formatted resume instantly.

-(Optional) Print or save the resume as a PDF.
+Print or save the resume as a PDF.

 📄 Project Overview